A Odd History of Billiards and Pool

-There isn’t a particular name that we can relate to when we mention Pool invention.
-However, there are some significant people who have added to the game.
-John Wesley Hyatt invented the composite billiard ball.
-He was the first one to come up with plastic when he discovered celluloid in 1869.
-This was initiated by a $10,000 prize to substitute ivory in making billiard balls.
-Another major contributor is Captain Mingaud, who invented the modern cue tip and masse shots.
-That was in the early 1800s while he was in prison.
+For example, John Wesley Hyatt invented the composite billiard ball.
+He was the first to come up with plastic in billiard balls when he discovered celluloid in 1869.
+A $10,000 prize initiated this to substitute ivory in their production.
+Another major contributor is Captain Mingaud, who invented the modern cue tip and masse shots in the early 1800s when he was in prison.

-We should also mention John M.Brunswick, who was a Swiss immigrant and woodworker in the US.
-He built a table factory in 1845, that later became the largest billiard company in the world.
+We should also mention John M.Brunswick, a Swiss immigrant and woodworker in the US.
+He built a table factory in 1845, which later became the largest billiard company in the world.
 It was named “Goliath”.

 Early Pool and Billiards Equipment

-Since the 15th century, lots of changes and development took place in the equipment used to play pool and the materials used to make them.
+The history of billiards records many changes and developments in the equipment used to play pool and the materials used to make them.
 Let’s take a look.

 The First Pool Tables